 This course provides an internship at Walt Disney World (WDW) in Orlando, Florida or Disneyland in California for one semester.
-Students must submit weekly journals and a final paper electronically to the WDW instructor/coordinator at Union County College.
+Students must submit weekly journals and a final paper electronically to the WDW instructor.
 At the time of the required interview with Disney representatives, students must have a minimum GPA of 2.0.
 The student is responsible for transportation to and from Florida or California.
 Students receive an hourly wage.
 They are housed on Disney property; housing costs are deducted from their weekly paycheck.
 Students must register for this course prior to the internship.
-Students may not register for Internship I and any UĆC co-op experience class or Internship II during the same semester.
-Prerequisite: 2.0 ĞPA.
+Students may not register for Internship I and any Union County College co-op experience class or Internship II during the same semester.
+Prerequisite: 2.0 GPA.
 3 credit hours.